Imran4424/Software-Architecture/SolidPrinciples.md

 ![Single Responsibility Principle](SingleResponsibilityPrinciple.png)

 If we look at the above pictures
-- on the left we have Switch Army knife
+- on the left we have Swiss Army knife
 - on the right we have normal kitchen knife

+Although swiss army knife is very useful in day to day life, it violates Single responsibility principle.
+On the other hand,

 # Open/Closed Principle
 # Liskov's Substitution Principle